A Growers Guide To Choosing A Growing Medium

 For anyone looking to grow, one of the first questions you need to ask yourself is which of the seemingly endless list of grow mediums is best for you, but it is also important to remember that there is no definitive answer to the question, nor is there any magical combination of them that gives perfect results.

-The right choice for growing mediums depends very much on what you want out of your yield, how much money and time you can invest in the operation, how experienced a grower you are, and what you have to work with.
+The right choice for grow mediums depends very much on what you want out of your yield, how much money and time you can invest in the operation, how experienced a grower you are, and what you have to work with.

 Let’s go over a few of your options to give you a better idea of which one would suit you best…